Skip to content

 • Available support

-Once you’ve narrowed down your patch management software options, schedule a demo to see the solution you’re considering in action.
+Once you’ve narrowed down your patch management software options, schedule demos to see the solutions you’re considering in action.
 Demos are a quick and easy way to explore the features, assess the ease of use, and ask any lingering questions.
+And if you’re demoing PDQ, our reps are also pretty darn fun to talk to once they’re fully caffeinated.

 How do you patch remote devices?

-Two types of solutions allow sysadmins to manage remote devices: agent-based and agentless.
+Two types of solutions allow sysadmins to patch remote devices: agent-based and agentless.

 • Agent-based solutions: Once an agent is installed on the target device, an agent-based solution allows remote monitoring, inventorying, patching, and deployment from the cloud whenever the machine is connected to the internet.
 PDQ Connect is an agent-based solution.